IGSQ/IGSQ-JavaBot/README.md

 When running the JAR, JDK 14's `java.exe` must be pointed to (see the example bat).

-In order to connect to discord successfully, you must put a valid bot token (see https://discord.com/developers/applications) in `bot.token` within the `config` YML file, which is auto generated on first launch.
+In order to connect to discord successfully, you must put a valid bot token (see https://discord.com/developers/applications) in `bot.token` within the `config` YML file, which is automatically generated on first launch.

 **Example .bat file**